mr-eyes/reports/report6_optimum_params/run2_nonoverlapped.md

 ## *Summary*

 1. [x] Abundance plot:
-    1. Reference: `longIso_extractedGTF_gencode.v33.transcripts.fa`
+    1. Reference: `nonoverlap_longIso_extractedGTF_gencode.v33.transcripts.fa`
     2. k-mers to test: {25,31,41,51,75,81}
     3. Scatter plot with x-axis:kmer_size, y-axis:number of unique kmers with abundance > 1.
     4. By visual inspection, select the best k-mer size for the next steps.
 2. [x] Create cDBG with the optimum kmer size from step #1.
-3. [ ] Clustering similarity threshold:
+3. [x] Clustering similarity threshold:
     1. [x] Run the CD-HIT-EST on the unitigs at different similarity threshold {90,93,96,99}.
-    2. Scatter plot with x-axis: similarity threshold, y-axis: number of clusters with size > 1.
+    2. [x] Scatter plot with x-axis: similarity threshold, y-axis: number of clusters with size > 1.

 ## **1. Optimum k-mer size**